shagedorn/StateRestorationDemo/README.md

 ![](https://raw.githubusercontent.com/shagedorn/StateRestorationDemo/master/Presentation/app_screenshot.png)

 Created for a presentation at CocoaHeads Dresden on 09 July 2014.
-The presentation is included in the repository, the slides are currently only available in German.
-Feel free to contact me if English slides are of interest: [@hagidd](http://twitter.com/hagidd).
+The Deckset presentation (rendered as PDF and the Markdown source) is included in the repository.
+Feel free to contact me for questions: [@hagidd](http://twitter.com/hagidd).

+Tested with Xcode 7 beta 5.

 ## Tags